I have been asked many times, 'Do I really need a website?' My response is “Would you build your house on a piece of land you don’t own?”

 Your Facebook page may have served your business well so far, but there are no guarantees that future changes will not significantly impact your business.

 It is true that some businesses benefit greatly from walk-by traffic.
 However, it is likely that a well-designed website would significantly add to the number of customers who frequent the shop.
 Local search, especially on mobile devices, has become a game changer.
 People will google 'bakery near me' and head to what is listed, driving straight past one not mentioned online!
 If you would like more customers, invest in a website!

 Myth ‘But I am in Yellow Pages’

-Who even uses Yellow Pages nowadays.
-10 years ago, we all would have a copy of the Yellow Pages, on hand.
+Who even uses Yellow Pages nowadays?
+10 years ago, we all would have a copy of the Yellow Pages on hand.
 Yellow Pages is now online, and although you can find local businesses on online directories, you own your business website.
-You can make changes, promote product, and already convert the customer before you have even spoken to them.
+You can make changes, promote products, and already bring in the customer before you have even spoken to them.

 Myth “Print catalogues are enough”